Website updates: The What, Why, And How

 Your website is a significant face of your brand.

-It is what customers see after they click on your link in search engine results pages (SERPs), or follow a link in your marketing, or (and I know it does still happen) when they pick up a business card and tap your website address into their browser.
+It is what customers see after they click on your link in search engine results pages (SERPs), follow a link in your marketing, or (and I know it does still happen) when they pick up a business card and tap your website address into their browser.

 And, having only 50 milliseconds to make a good first impression means that your website needs to look and feel its best.